dyna-dot/managing-security-incidents/README.md

 Waiting for new offences
 Waiting for new offences
    ```

-Now after a Location based offence is detected in QRadar,the output looks like:
+Now just to make sure our application runs dynamically lets send a Location based offence.
+After the Location based offence is detected in QRadar,the output looks like:

+   Output:
    ```
 >>>Enter your QRadar username: admin